openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 ```

 :::note
 We are providing `volblocksize` instead of `recordsize` since we will create a ZVOL, for which we can select the blocksize with which we want to create the block device.
-Also, note that for ZFS, volblocksize should be power of 2.
+The volblocksize should be power of 2.
 :::

 **ZFS as FsType**